Arccos Golf Review: Is it Still the Best Shot Tracker in Golf?

 Personally, I’ve never found them to get in the way, add unwanted weight to my club, or inconvenience me at all.

-Occasionally after dozens of rounds played, I found that the rubber hole it screws into starts to loosen a bit, which would cause me to have to occasionally tighten the sensors – but this was a pretty rare occurrence and didn’t effect my experience much.
+Occasionally after dozens of rounds played, I found that the rubber hole it screws into starts to loosen a bit, which would cause me to have to occasionally tighten the sensors – but this was a pretty rare occurrence and didn’t affect my experience.

 What are Arccos Smart Grips?

-I’ve just recently put these grips on my clubs, and I’ve gotta say, I love them.
+I’ve had these grips on my clubs for nearly two years, and I’ve gotta say, I love them.

-I haven’t noticed any major differences in accuracy compared to the Smart Sensors – they both are incredibly accurate.
-They’ve really made a big improvement in this over the last couple of years, and with each new iteration of the app itself.
+I haven’t noticed any major differences in accuracy compared to the Smart Sensors – they’re both very accurate.
+Each year the technology seems to get better with every app update.

 The Pairing Process

-The pairing process for both the sensors and grips only takes about 10 minutes, and it worked really well for me with both types of sensors.
+The pairing process for both the sensors and grips only takes about 10 minutes, and it works really well with both types of sensors.

 You simply tell it what clubs you have, and then when it prompts you for each club you point the camera on your phone at the sensors – and voila!
 Paired.